amittauro/Santander-account-report/README.md

 npm start
 ```

-You can now go ahead and upload your text file to view the results.
+1. upload your text file to view top ten expenses.
+2. Type 'fake company' in form and submit to view eighty twenty rule.

 ## Testing